 Grease an 8" square baking dish.

-Place chopped rhubarb on the bottom of the dish, sprinkle with 1/2 tsp of granulated sugar and juice of half lemon.
-Top with diced strawberry and set aside.
+Place chopped rhubarb and strawberries on the bottom of the dish, sprinkle with 1 tsp of granulated sugar and juice of half lemon.
+Set aside.

-In a large bowl, mix oats, half of the toasted almonds, baking powder, cinnamon and a couple pinches of fine salt.
+In a large bowl, mix oats, HALF of the toasted almonds, baking powder, cinnamon and salt.
 Distribute evenly over the strawberry rhubarb layer in the pan.

-Place halved strawberry pieces over the top (and thinly sliced rhubarb stalk if using).
+Place the remaining sliced strawberry pieces over the top (and thinly sliced rhubarb stalk if using).
 Sprinkle with remaining toasted almonds.
 Add a few pinches of brown sugar over the top.